-The SteelSeries Siberia 200 are a surprisingly good-sounding and budget gaming headphone.
+Designed around the Siberia V2 headset, the SteelSeries Siberia 200 are a surprisingly good-sounding and budget gaming headphone.
 They don't have a lot of features and no software support to customize their sound profile and effects.
-However, they deliver a well-balanced sound, a semi-open design that's immersive and a low latency, wired connection that makes them suitable for gaming and watching movies.
+However, they deliver a well-balanced sound, a semi-open design that's immersive and a low latency, wired connection, that makes them suitable for gaming and watching movies.
 Unfortunately, they won't be versatile enough to use as casual everyday headphones, and they feel a little cheaply made.

 - Negligible latency.

 The SteelSeries Siberia 200 are decently comfortable but slightly cheap-looking headphones that do not feel very durable.
 They're moderately stable and have a more compact form factor than typical gaming headsets.
 They also have a retractable mic which makes them a bit more suitable to use outdoors, although, the lack of a mobile-friendly control scheme and the still somewhat bulky design means they won't be the easiest to carry around without a bag.

 The SteelSeries Siberia 200 have a pretty basic and straightforward design.
 They're a bit more compact than typical gaming headsets and could pass for casual everyday over-ears especially since the mic is retractable.
 They also come in more eye-catching color schemes and an all-black variation that's a bit more subtle.
 They won't be the most fashion forward-looking headphones, but they're a bit more appealing to casual users than typical gaming headsets.